Every LAST-SUNDAY-OF-THE-MONTH! 3/27, 4/24, 5/29, 6/26, 7/31, 8/28, 9/25, 10/30, 11/27, *12/18, etc.!

 Share this information with people who need it!

-Citizenship: If you know someone who’s had their permanent residency card (green card) for 5 years, or for 3 years if they’re married to a U.S. citizen, tell them to get their citizenship application done for free, with trained volunteers and volunteer lawyers at either fair on the flyer below.
-Saturday 7/27 and Sunday 7/28.
+Citizenship: If you know someone who’s had their permanent residency card (green card) for 5 years, or for 3 years if they’re married to a U.S. citizen, they cab get their citizenship application done for free, with trained volunteers and volunteer lawyers at either fair on the flyer below.

-Citizenship, DACA and Green Card Renewals: Tell them to get their citizenship, DACA and green card renewal applications done for free, with trained volunteers and volunteer lawyers at Swap Meet Justice on Sunday 7/28.
-(See flyer below for details)
+Citizenship, DACA and Green Card Renewals: They can get their citizenship, DACA and green card renewal applications done for free, with trained volunteers and volunteer lawyers at Swap Meet Justice.

 Citizenship for those who can’t speak English well: An applicant can apply for citizenship in their own language if: